 - Taking the pill for a year results in long-term health benefits, including protection from cancer of the uterus or ovaries.

 There’s a lot of misinformation about the safety of the pill.
-In fact, women in over 80 countries can already buy it without a prescription—including women just across the border in Mexico.* As medications go, the pill is very safe—safer than having a baby, driving, smoking, or taking daily aspirin.
-That said, the pill does have risks for women with certain medical conditions; if it were sold OTC, could women correctly decide whether it would be a good option for them?
+In fact, people in over 80 countries can already buy it without a prescription—including people just across the border in Mexico.* As medications go, the pill is very safe—safer than having a baby, driving, smoking, or taking daily aspirin.
+That said, the pill does have risks for those with certain medical conditions; if it were sold OTC, could people correctly decide whether it would be a good option for them?
 One study in El Paso showed that women who answered 15 questions were pretty accurate in deciding whether the pill was safe for them.
 The study asked a nurse to decide if the same women could safely use the pill, and compared the answers of the women and the nurse.
 For all but two of the questions, women and the nurse agreed nearly all of the time (98%).

 The questions they didn’t agree on were about blood pressure and migraine headaches, the two most common health conditions that make the pill less safe.